Myatt Snider: Other racing

 In March 2019, Snider competed in the Michelin Pilot Challenge sports car race at Sebring International Raceway, driving a Ford for Multimatic Motorsports alongside ThorSport Racing teammates Matt Crafton, Grant Enfinger, and Ben Rhodes.

 Personal life

-Myatt is the son of NASCAR on Prime Video pit reporter Marty Snider.
-He attends UNC Charlotte, and intends to gain a pilot's license down the road.
+Myatt is the son of NASCAR pit reporter Marty Snider, who works for NASCAR on Prime Video, NASCAR on TNT and NASCAR on NBC.
+He attended UNC Charlotte, graduating in 2024 with a degree in mathematics, and also got a pilot's license in 2023.